All Collections

 3. Consider the time and expertise invested in your training

-Researching your competition can help get a reasonable feel for what is normal for clear aligner therapy.
-Look at what other dentists and orthodontists in your area are charging for the same service.
+Researching your local market can help get a reasonable feel for what is a normal price for clear aligner therapy.
+Check out what other dentists and orthodontists in your area are charging for the same service.
 You don't want to charge too much and drive away potential patients, but you also don't want to undercharge and undervalue your services.
-Rest assured that with Orthosnap, we’ll help you deliver clear aligner therapy more profitably to your patients at a price point that still competes with DTC brands.

 5. Consider offering financing options

 Sound expensive?
-It certainly is for most patients but offering financing options, such as payment plans or third-party financing, help make the service more accessible to your patients and works well with Orthodontic care with happens over the course of months and years.
+It certainly is for most patients but offering financing options, such as payment plans or third-party financing, helps make the service more accessible to your patients and works well with Orthodontic care which happens over the course of months or years.

 By considering the cost of materials and equipment, your chairtime, the complexity of the case, the time and expertise required, researching your competition, and offering financing options, you can set a fair and reasonable fee for your services.
 Always remember to provide excellent service and quality care to your patients, and they will be happy to pay a fair fee for services delivered by a professional they trust.